Artiume/Crypto/README.md

  * [Token Market Cap.](https://coinmarketcap.com/tokens/)

 ## Money

+ A cryptocurrency similar to a Coin is a Token, it may be bought and sold similar to coins.
+In addition to Tokens, there are also smart contracts, decentralized autonomous organization (DAO's), and more.
+See the Web3 section for more.

  * [Dollar cost averaging (DCA)](https://en.wikipedia.org/wiki/Dollar_cost_averaging) is an investment strategy that aims to reduce the impact of volatility on large purchases of financial assets such as equities.
 Dollar cost averaging is also called the constant dollar plan (in the US), pound-cost averaging (in the UK), and, irrespective of currency, unit cost averaging, incremental trading, or the cost average effect.